Bromsgrove railway station: History

 The station opened as part of the Birmingham and Gloucester Railway (later part of the Midland Railway) on 24 June 1840.

 On 10 November of that year, an experimental steam locomotive named 'Surprise' burst its boiler at the station, killing the driver, Thomas Scaife, and fireman, Joseph Rutherford (some authorities say the incident happened on the Lickey Incline but this is due to an erroneous early report in the Worcestershire Chronicle which was later corrected.).
 They are buried in Bromsgrove churchyard.

 In June 1969 the station was rebuilt with a single platform on the up (northbound) side, which required stopping down (southbound) trains to cross to the up line and back again after calling at Bromsgrove station.
 In the 1970s and early 1980s, the service frequency had decreased to a small number of trains in the peak hours.
 A new platform on the down side was opened in May 1990.

 On 4 May 2007, Network Rail announced that a new station will be built, to replace the existing structure.
 This was to be in a brownfield site adjacent to the current site, and would allow six car trains to stop at the station.
 The cost was projected to be in the region of £10-12 million, and it was estimated that the station could be operational by Easter 2009.
 However, by June 2009 the project was still only in the development stage and the funding for it was subsequently frozen by the local authority in June 2010.
+The local passenger executive set aside £429,000 for the development in autumn 2012.